 Most visitors to Mérida take a day tour to see the archaeological site, returning to Mérida the same day, an excellent option if your time is limited.
 But there is much more to Chichén Itzá than the incredible archeological site.
-Hacienda Chichén offers birding, eco-cultural experiences with the local Mayan community, and Mayan spa treatments (see contact info below).
-Yucatan Mayan Retreat offers Ecohotel & Camping services, in Yokdzonot village, 10 min. from Chichén Itzá (see contact info below).
+Hacienda Chichén offers birding, eco-cultural experiences with the local Maya community, and Maya spa treatments (see contact info below).
+Yucatan Mayan Retreat offers Ecohotel & Camping services, in Yokdzonot village, 10 min. from Chichén Itzá.

 How to get to Chichén Itzá:

 You can travel to Chichén Itzá by daily travel agency tours, rental car, or public bus.
 If you drive yourself, parking is $22 pesos.
 You can easily do the trip and return to Mérida by the evening, or you can stay overnight.
-If you do stay, be sure to enjoy the wonderful Light & Sound Show that is held every evening.
 We recommend you read our article on Transportation in the Yucatan.